Heat and Cold Stress Training & Certification

 Training Kits

 The training kit is for those who want the freedom of doing the training themselves.
-It is an PowerPoint Presentation (PPT) that you can present yourself to a group of trainees.
+It is a PowerPoint Presentation (PPT) that you can present yourself to a group of trainees.

 Train the Trainer

-Train the Trainer courses are online and meant to certify a individual to use the training kit to train others.
+Train the Trainer courses are online and meant to certify an individual to use the training kit to train others.
 Training kit and materials are included with the Train the Trainer online course for no additional cost.

 What’s in the Heat and Cold Stress Training Course?

 Our Heat and Cold Stress training course is regulation aligned.
-This class discusses topics including Heat Illness, Cold Illness, Case Studies and more.
+This class discusses topics including Heat Illness, Cold Illness, Case Studies, and more.
 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required.

 Though you will still need to familiarize yourself with all other applicable federal, state, and local Section 5(a)(1) General Duty Clause.

-Training Scope: Course Goals:
+Training Scope:

 Estimated Training Length: Because everyone learns and progresses at different speeds, the amount of time you spend taking this training will vary.
 However, the estimated time for this training is 1.5 – 2 hours.